metachris/appengine-boilerplate/README.md

 simply check out the new version into /static/ and update /templates/base.html with the new index.html (the only adjustment is adding the blocks header, main and footer in the respective divs).

+The only modification to the standard html5-boilerplate is adding three blocks to index.html: {% block header|main|footer %}